Taller-7552-II/Jobify-app/doc/Documentación Técnica/source/index.rst

-.. manual-usuario documentation master file, created by sphinx-quickstart on Sun Dec  4 15:35:16 2016.
+.. manual-tecnico documentation master file, created by sphinx-quickstart on Sun Dec  4 19:40:08 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Jobify Application's documentation!
+Welcome to manual-tecnico's documentation!
 ==========================================

 Contents: